Fabrice Leroux

 A restitution of the artistic residency at the hospital of Boulogne/mer

-in a period of confinement is it possible?
+during a lockdown is it possible?

 Who did you mainly see during your residency? :